Zymo-Research/docker-bcl2fastq/README.md

 ## Troubleshooting
 * If you want to access the container after running (maybe for debugging), do not use `--rm=true` argument.
 * use `docker logs bcl2fastq` to access the log files.

+## Note
+Incase a flow cell contains samples with different index length (say 8 and 10), separate the sample sheet into 8 length index samples and 10 length index samples.
+Then run the docker as it but instead with -it and bash so that you are in interactive mode.
+Then modify the run_bcl2fastq.sh script in the main folder to the following:

+#!/bin/bash

+configureBclToFastq.pl \
+--input-dir /run/Data/Intensities/BaseCalls/ \
+-o /output/Unaligned/ \
+--no-eamss \
+--fastq-cluster-count 0 \
+--mismatches 1 \
+--with-failed-reads \
+--use-bases-mask Y*,I8n,Y* \
+--force &&

+make -C /output/Unaligned/ -j $cpu_num

+--use-bases-mask Y*,I8n,Y* \ indicates you want to use 8 base indexes instead of an expected length that is different (if its mixed with 10 base indexes, the length expected is 10).